RishiDarkDevil/rishi-portfolio/content/project/Quantum-Deep-Dive/index.md

 - **How does this project relate to your interests or career goals?**
     - I am a Statistics Undergraduate, planning to pursue research in my academic career.
 This project aligns with my research interests of exploring Quantum Machine Learning and Optimization.
-I highly believe the confidence and knowledge I acquired while attempting to work on this project gave me a taste of how research looks in the Quantum Domain.
+I highly believe that the confidence and knowledge I acquired while attempting to work on this project gave me a taste of how research looks in the Quantum Domain.
 I further intend to explore topics like Quantum Error Correction which I found quite intriguing during the course.

 - **How does this project relate to the societal or ethical impact of quantum/AI on the future?**